AFract/DirectX-Vortice-samples/readme.md

 - Split a single WAV file in 6 different chunks using MediaFoundation, read each of them on each speaker,
 - Read pure sine by rotating around the listener (instead of using fixed position for each speaker)

-Each feature is available by keys 1 to 5 in Console program.
+Each feature is available by keys 1 to 5 of the Console program.

 To build and run it, you just need to install Visual Studio 2026.

-I'm neither expert of DirectX or Vortice, therefore this is not "state of the art" implementation, just a finely working one.
+I'm neither an expert of DirectX nor Vortice, therefore this is definitely not "state of the art" implementation, just a working one for my own entertainment that I'm happy to share with anyone.
-The program works great on my high end computer, I have no idea on how it will behave on yours depending of your setup, and I won't provide technical support to help you with it.
+The program works great on my high end windows computer, I have no idea on how it will behave on yours depending of your OS and hardware setup, and I won't provide technical support to help you with it.